-St. Lawrence College is committed to making our resources usable by all people, whatever their abilities or disabilities.
+St. Lawrence College is committed to making our resources fully accessible to all persons.
 This document will be made available in alternative format upon request.

 St. Lawrence College is committed to creating a welcoming, barrier-free, inclusive learning environment.
 This commitment applies to all aspects of learning: classroom, laboratory, online, and placement requirements, as well as attitudinal beliefs.
 The College affirms the rights of prospective and current students with disabilities to have equitable access to educational opportunities and, when necessary, provides appropriate academic accommodations, to the point of undue hardship.